 Does Reality Matter?

 That’s getting further away from the central question though, so here’s a simple answer.
 Given our current understanding of both life and computers, no, Vector can not feel emotions.
-He is just responding the way he is programmed to respond to certain phrases and interactions.
+He is just responding the way he is programmed to respond to specific phrases and interactions.

 …But maybe, just maybe, that doesn’t matter.